rust-lang/cargo/src/doc/src/reference/unstable.md

     * [open-namespaces](#open-namespaces) --- Allow multiple packages to participate in the same API namespace
     * [panic-immediate-abort](#panic-immediate-abort) --- Passes `-Cpanic=immediate-abort` to the compiler.
     * [compile-time-deps](#compile-time-deps) --- Perma-unstable feature for rust-analyzer
+    * [fine-grain-locking](#fine-grain-locking) --- Use fine grain locking instead of locking the entire build cache
 * rustdoc
     * [rustdoc-map](#rustdoc-map) --- Provides mappings for documentation to link to external sites like [docs.rs](https://docs.rs/).
     * [scrape-examples](#scrape-examples) --- Shows examples within documentation.